 January 6 - March 28, 2014

-The Turning Intensive curriculum leads students through a sequence of hands-on projects that develop their skills in all facets of woodworking pertinent to professional turning.
+The Turning Intensive curriculum leads students through a sequence of hands-on projects that develop their skills in all facets of woodworking pertinent to creative and professional turning.

 Architectural turning: learn to construct and turn columns, balusters, newel posts, and moldings, using techniques for duplication, reeding , fluting , twists, split turning, rosettes, barrel staving, segmenting, and more.